agashs/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# EXP-03 Correlation and regression for data analysis
-## Name  :AGASH S
-## Reg No:212224040014
+## Date : 13.03.2025
 # Aim :

 To analyse given data using coeffificient of correlation and regression line